 - Hot pot & supply of Ramen Noodles.
 We’ve all been there.

 - A small coffee maker.
 This Black & Decker Coffeemaker with Travel Mug is dual purpose.
+For those who can afford a Keurig, well…you’ll likely be giving one of their most favorite gifts of them all!

 - Speaking of coffee, a French Press.
 I would never have thought a college student would want one, but my daughter and hallmates are sold on theirs.